kaigaicareerlog/kaigai-career-log-web/docs/AUTO_TRANSCRIBE_HIGHLIGHTS.md

 1. **Downloads RSS feed** - Fetches the latest podcast RSS feed
 2. **Converts to JSON** - Parses episode data into structured format
+3. **Generates episodes.json** - Creates/updates episode data with metadata
-3. **Updates URLs** - Finds Spotify and YouTube URLs for new episodes
+4. **Updates URLs** - Finds Spotify and YouTube URLs for new episodes
-4. **🆕 Finds untranscribed episodes** - Checks which episodes don't have transcripts yet
+5. **🆕 Detects new episodes** - Compares current and previous `podcast-data.json` files to find newly published episodes
-5. **🆕 Transcribes episodes** - Automatically transcribes any new episodes
+6. **🆕 Transcribes new episodes** - Automatically transcribes any newly detected episodes
-6. **🆕 Generates highlights** - Creates AI-generated highlights for each transcribed episode
+7. **🆕 Generates highlights** - Creates AI-generated highlights for each transcribed episode
-7. **Commits changes** - Saves all updates to the repository
+8. **Commits changes** - Saves all updates to the repository

 ## Required Secrets